Swiss minister likens EU deal to foundational Swiss ‘Rütli oath’

 Original

-When it comes to opposition to the package of agreements, what bothers him most is the argument of “foreign judges” having a say in Swiss legislation, Jans told the SonntagsBlick newspaper.
-He maintained that the opposite will be the case, and that it is now clear how disputes between the two sides should be resolved.
+When it comes to opposition to the package of agreements, what bothers him most is the argument that “foreign judges” will have a say in Swiss legislation, Jans told the SonntagsBlick newspaper.
+He maintained that the opposite is the case, and that it is now clear how disputes between the two sides should be resolved.

 Meanwhile a clause to limit immigration in certain cases offers flexibility and preserves Switzerland’s ability to act.
 “If the British had achieved this, there would have been no Brexit,” Jans said.